mame/optcarrot/doc/benchmark.md

     fps: 26.74081335620352
     checksum: 59662

+Or, you may want to use `bin/optcarrot-bench`.

+    $ /path/to/ruby bin/optcarrot-bench

 By default, Optcarrot depends upon [ffi] gem.
 The headless mode has *zero* dependency: no gems, no external libraries, even no stdlib are required.
 Unfortunately, you need to use [`tools/shim.rb`](../tools/shim.rb) due to some incompatibilities between MRI and other implementations.

     $ jruby -r ./tools/shim.rb -Ilib bin/optcarrot --benchmark examples/Lan_Master.nes